BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 # Neural-Network-with-Financial-Time-Series-Data
-An evnet driven model that uses financial time series data with New York Times information to form a LSTM recurrent neural network.
+An evnet driven model that uses financial time series data, technical indicators and New York Times headlines to form a Gated Recurrent Unit neural network.

 # Versions
 There are 3 models.
 The first 2 models are based on price and volume data alone.
 The third model is an event driven model that uses sentiment analysis on news data to predict the stock price.